Soham murders: Identification

 On 21 August, both bodies were identified via DNA testing.
 Nine days later, a public memorial service was held at Ely Cathedral for the girls.
-About 2,000 people attended, including the girls' classmates, teachers and the six family liaison officers who had provided 24-hour support for both families.
+About 2,000 people attended, including the girls' classmates, teachers, and the six family liaison officers who had provided 24-hour support for both families.
 The Reverend Tim Alban Jones officiated at this service, saying: "Would not the best and most lasting memorial to these two lovely young girls be a change for the better in how we behave towards each other?
 Today's service is a small milestone in our shared journey of grief and sorrow ... it is our hope that we may perhaps draw a line under one phase of our grieving and begin to look forward."

-An online book of condolence attracted more than 31,000 messages of grief and sympathy and on 24 August, football clubs across Britain held a minute's silence before games.
+An online book of condolence attracted more than 31,000 messages of grief and sympathy, and on 24 August, football clubs across Britain held a minute's silence before games.

 Inquest

 The inquest into the children's deaths was held at Shire Hall, Cambridge, on 23 August 2002.
-Coroner David Morris testified the bodies of both girls were partially skeletonised, and that no precise cause of death could be determined for either of them.
-Morris stated that the most likely cause of death of both girls had been asphyxiation.
-He also stated that the girls had almost certainly not died at the location where their bodies had been discovered, and that both bodies had been placed there within 24 hours of their deaths.
+Coroner David Morris stated that the bodies of both girls were partially skeletonised and that no precise cause of death could be determined for either of them.
+He concluded that the most likely cause of death for both girls had been asphyxiation.
+Morris added that the girls had almost certainly not died at the location where their bodies had been found, and that both bodies had been placed there within 24 hours of their deaths.
 (Note: Huntley would later inform investigators that he had waited for nightfall before opting to drive to RAF Lakenheath to dispose of the girls' bodies.
 He further elaborated that a deciding factor to dispose of the bodies in this particular location had been that RAF Lakenheath was just two miles from the home of his disabled grandmother, and that if eyewitnesses spotted his vehicle, he could falsely claim his purpose for being in this vicinity had been his decision to visit his grandmother.)
-These conclusions were physically supported by an analysis of the shoots of nettles at the crime scene which enabled forensic ecologist and palynologist Patricia Wiltshire to estimate that the bodies had been placed at this location almost two weeks before.
+These conclusions were supported by an analysis of the nettle shoots at the scene, which enabled forensic ecologist and palynologist Patricia Wiltshire to estimate that the bodies had been deposited at this location almost two weeks earlier.